Daos21912/Daos21912.github.io/_posts/2021-07-28-build-project.md

 For this project I've taken up the challenge on drivendata.org about predicting damage to a building from an earthquake.
 The damage is categorized into minimal, substantial, and complete destruction.
 The competition can be found [here](https://www.drivendata.org/competitions/57/nepal-earthquake/page/136/)

 The data from the competition came already quite clean, and so there was minimal wrangling.
-There was a small issue converting the code into colab, but only because I tried to link directly to the data from my google drive.
-Once uploaded into the colab notebook the files worked just fine.
+The shape of the dataframe, once correctly imported was (260601, 39)

 Once the data was imported sucessfully, I plotted a heatmap, just to make sure there was no data leakage: